United States prisoners of war in the 2003 invasion of Iraq: War crimes perpetrated against Coalition forces

 During the 2003 invasion of Iraq, Iraqi Saddam Fedayeen irregular forces were involved in executing several Coalition POWs.

 Sergeant Donald Walters was initially reported to have been killed in the March 23 ambush of the 507th Maintenance Company.
 However, witnesses later reported that they had seen Walters being guarded by several Fedayeen in front of a building.
 Forensics work later found Walters' blood in front of the building and blood spatter suggesting he died from two gunshot wounds to the back at close range.
 This led the Army to conclude that Walters had been executed after being captured.

 Jessica Lynch was reportedly raped and sodomized by Iraqi forces, based on scars, though she has no recollection of it happening.

 Also on March 23, the British Army engineering unit made a wrong turn near the town of Az Zubayr, which was still held by Iraqi forces.
 The unit was ambushed and Sapper Luke Allsopp and Staff Sergeant Simon Cullingworth became separated from the rest.
 Both were captured and executed by Iraqi forces.
 In 2006, a video of Allsopp lying on the ground surrounded by Iraqi irregular forces was discovered.

 Marine Sergeant Fernando Padilla-Ramirez was reported missing from his supply unit after an ambush north of Nasiriyah on March 28.
 His body was later dragged through the streets of Ash Shatrah and hung in the town square.
-His body was later taken down and buried by sympathetic locals.
+His body was later taken down and buried in a trash dump by insurgent forces, fearing retribution from the US military.
 His body was discovered by U.S. forces on April 10.

 In addition, the showing of captured soldiers on television, as was done with some of the captured soldiers of the 507th Maintenance Company, was a violation of Article 13 the Third Geneva Convention, which states that POWs be protected from "public curiosity".